17ms/golfed.xyz/content/about.md

 Hello, my name is Arttu.

 I study Information Technology in the University of Turku.
 My interests form around information security, backend solutions & Unix systems administration.
-I've been actively contributing to personal open-source projects in [Github](https://github.com/17ms) since the late 2021.
-You can check short descriptions of some of them [here]({{< ref "/projects" >}} "Projects") & probably at some point posts/write-ups describing them [here]({{< ref "/posts" >}} "Posts").

-## Skills

-- `Languages:` Rust, Python, Java, JS/TS, Bash, Lua
-- `Frameworks:` Actix, Express.js
-- `Other:` Unix, Git, MS Office
+For further information check out my [Github](https://github.com/17ms) & [CV](https://drive.google.com/file/d/1zkS-yL-rJm6Esyp4KS5NQvEttqnhmNsR/view?usp=sharing).

 ## Contact

-As I'm rarely active on social media platforms such as LinkedIn, the best way to contact me is via email or XMPP.
-The messages can be encrypted via my personal PGP key provided below if you wish to do so.
+As I'm rarely active on social media platforms such as LinkedIn, the best way to contact me is either email or XMPP.
+The messages can be encrypted with my personal PGP key provided below if you wish to do so.

 - `Email:` contact[]()@golfed.xyz
 - `XMPP:` einisto[]()@xmpp.is